 Makerfarm Pegasus 8”

-Comes as a kit, so user gets to assemble
+- Comes as a kit, so the user gets to assemble

 Most users and reviews place the Makerfarm Pegasus 8” as a pretty solid kit.
 The Pegasus 8” has a good print area at 8”x8”x8” (hence the name).
 It has many useful features, like the auto-leveling and heated beds which help toward the overall user experience.